-INITIATIVE AFFILIATION: Feed the Future - IR 1: Improved Agriculture Productivity / Sub IR 1.2: Enhanced Technology Development, Dissemination, Management, and Innovation
+INITIATIVE AFFILIATION: Feed the Future-IR 1: Improved Agriculture Productivity/Sub-IR 1.2: Enhanced Technology Development, Dissemination, Management, and Innovation

-INDICATOR TITLE: EG.3.1-2 Hectares under new or improved/rehabilitated irrigation or drainage services as a result of USG Assistance (WOG) (RAA)
+INDICATOR TITLE: EG.3.1-2 Hectares under new or improved/rehabilitated irrigation or drainage services as a result of USG assistance (RAA) (WOG)

-This indicator measures the number of hectares served by existing or new irrigation or drainage services that are either constructed or rehabilitated with USG funding during the reporting year.
+This indicator measures the number of hectares served by existing or new irrigation or drainage services that are either constructed or rehabilitated with U.S. Government funding during the reporting year.
 Irrigation and drainage services refers to the better delivery of water to, and drainage of water from, arable land, including better timing, quantity, quality, and cost-effectiveness for the water users.
-Rehabilitation involves irrigation and drainage infrastructure that already existed, where the USG investment led to improved or restored operating capacity and/or efficiency.
+Rehabilitation involves irrigation and drainage infrastructure that already existed, where the U.S. Government investment led to improved or restored operating capacity and/or efficiency.